compserv/hknweb/README.md

 ```

 which will also install the Python dev environment (Python dependencies, a virtualenv).
-You will need to add the binary location to your `PATH` variable.
+Without sudo privileges, you will need to add the binary location to your `PATH` variable.
 On Linux, this is `~/.local/bin`, and on Windows, this is `AppData\Roaming\Python\bin`.

 ```sh